-The world economy has become inextricably linked thanks in large part because of increased cooperation between businesses, from manufacturers to distributors.
-At the same time, offshoring manufacturing in regions that offer competitive prices and talented workers gives international firms the ability to become more flexible in a dynamic globalized economy.
+The world economy has become inextricably linked thanks to increased cooperation between manufacturers and distributors across international borders.
+At the same time, extending your manufacturing operation to regions that offer competitive prices and talented workers gives international firms the ability to become more flexible in a dynamic globalized economy.

-What have traditionally been the most cost-effective regions for outsourcing manufacturing, like China and other Asian nations, have rapidly developed over the past decade, which has led to increased expenses to produce and distribute goods.
+The most cost-effective regions for outsource manufacturing like China and other Asian nations have rapidly developed over the past decade.
+This development has led to increased expenses for manufacturers to produce and distribute goods.
 This is especially important for businesses with consumer markets that may be far from manufacturing facilities.
-According to a recent Bloomberg Businessweek article, several countries have begun implementing protectionist trade and economic policies which will likely have a detrimental impact on international firms looking to enter new markets.
+According to a Bloomberg Businessweek article, several countries have begun implementing protectionist trade and economic policies which will likely have a detrimental impact on international firms looking to enter new markets.
 For sustained growth, it's crucial that businesses take advantage of the benefits offered by globalization and they can do so in a variety of ways.

 Companies that are falling behind are limited by governmental policy that restricts access to international partnerships.
 This means companies need to make smart decisions regarding which countries to develop trade agreements with.
-For example, the North American Free Trade Agreement has made it much easier for companies that manufacture in Mexico and other countries that participate in the treaty to develop cross-border partnerships.
-While the Australian government has banned storage of electronic health records in foreign countries, according to Businessweek, the favorable trade climate provided by NAFTA allows businesses to avoid many of the costly tariffs and taxes that other overseas markets must deal with.
+NAFTA, now USMCA, has made it much easier for companies that manufacture in Mexico and the rest of North America to develop cross-border partnerships.
+According to Businessweek, the favorable trade climate provided by NAFTA allows businesses to avoid many of the costly tariffs and taxes that other overseas markets must deal with.
 At the same time, engaging in trade with neighboring countries eases tension in a complicated global supply chain.

 As previously mentioned, various countries have implemented trade barriers that limit the access foreign companies have to offshore manufacturing.
-Regardless of how strict individual nations are in welcoming international partnerships, shelter companies can help organizations gain detailed knowledge of tax regulations and labor laws that are crucial for businesses to understand.
+Regardless of how strict countries are in welcoming international partnerships, third party manufacturing service providers like Manufacturing Communities can help organizations gain detailed knowledge of tax regulations and labor laws that are crucial for businesses to understand.
 The computer maker Dell explained that multinational firms can lower their tax liabilities and expenses associated with complying with labor regulations, which can significantly impact their bottom line.
-While NAFTA establishes a foundation on which businesses can support international partnerships, the tax laws in Mexico and other manufacturing strongholds require the necessary attention to ensure companies are complying with local and federal regulations.
+While USMCA attempts to establish a foundation on which businesses can support international partnerships, the tax laws in Mexico and other manufacturing stronghold regions require the necessary attention to ensure companies are complying with local and federal regulations.

 Perhaps the most significant advantage of globalization has been the ability for international companies to reach a greater number of consumers across the globe.
 Automakers in Asia looking to reduce the time needed to deliver cars and trucks to their target markets in the U.S. and Canada have invested in manufacturing facilities in Mexico.
 At the same time, Canadian and American aerospace manufacturers have developed facilities in Mexico to reach international partners using the strong distribution infrastructure the country provides.